olaviinha/SloppyButchery/README.md

 ## Stuttering Butcher
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/olaviinha/SloppyButchery/blob/main/StutteringButcher.ipynb)

 Stuttering Butcher applies stutter edits and glitch on an audio file according to settings.
+Works by repeating N grains of odd zero-crossings of the audio signal — does not account for tempo, rhythmic patterns or "grid".

 ### Audio demos